StackVista/stackstate-docs/setup/agent/agent-proxy.md

 A proxy set in the Agent configuration file will be used for communication with StackState only.
 Checks configured on the Agent will not use this proxy for communication with external systems.
 To use a proxy for Agent checks and communication with StackState, see how to use a [proxy for all Agent communication](#proxy-for-all-agent-communication).

+To use a proxy for communication with StackState add the following items to the Agent configuration file:

+* `proxy.http` - proxy to use for HTTP communication with StackState.
-Follow the instructions below to update the Agent configuration to use a proxy for communication with StackState.
+* `proxy.https` - proxy to use for HTTPS communication with StackState.
+* `proxy.no_proxy` - list of hosts for which the configured `proxy.http` and `proxy.https` should not be used.

 {% tabs %}
 {% tab title="Linux" %}

+To update the configuration file for an Agent running on Linux:

 1. Edit the Agent configuration file:
    ```yaml